top of page

 At this point, we should be about finished.
 The second draft is looked over by my editor (you don’t pay extra for that).
 By this point, I have indeed fretted over each and every word.
 If there were interviews as part of the process, I will have fact-checked any quotes or attributions with the interviewee.

-Unless you have a tweak here or there you need me to take care of, I will send you the final invoice, which is payable upon receipt.
+Unless you have a tweak here or there you need me to take care of, I will send you the final invoice (in the case of a one-off project), which is payable upon receipt.
+If your company is on a 30, 60, or 90-day pay schedule, that is irrelevant to me.
+Invoices are due upon receipt; read your contract.

 7. How soon are you available to begin a project?